-See guidance below for providers about COVID-19, including how you can get vaccinated.
+See below for additional COVID-19 guidance for providers, including how you can get vaccinated.

 NYC providers who want to participate in the city's COVID-19 vaccine program will need to enroll with the Citywide Immunization Registry (CIR).
 They must use the CIR to electronically sign a provider agreement, place their order and report all doses administered.

-You must offer the COVID-19 vaccine to all eligible people, regardless of insurance status or ability to pay.
+You must offer the COVID-19 vaccine to all eligible people (as per State guidance), regardless of insurance status or ability to pay.

 You may not bill for the cost of the vaccine, but you are permitted to bill the recipient’s health insurance plan for an administration fee.
-If a recipient does not have health insurance, or if their insurance does not cover the administration fee, you can request reimbursement for the administration of the COVID-19 vaccine through the Provider Relief Fund.
+If a recipient does not have health insurance, or if their health insurance does not cover the administration fee, you can request reimbursement for the administration of the COVID-19 vaccine through the HRSA Uninsured Program or the HRSA COVID-19 Coverage Assistance Fund.

 For information on reporting an adverse event in VAERS, see the Adverse Events Reporting section.

 Vaccine Storage and Handling

 Certain adverse events must be reported to the Vaccine Adverse Event Reporting System (VAERS).